 D. Recommend to the President, through the Secretary, within sixty (60) days before the commencement of each calendar year, a crime prevention program; and

 E. Perform such other functions necessary to carry out the provisions of R.A.
 6975, as amended, other existing laws and Presidential issuances, and as the President may direct.

 MISSION AND VISION

-" We are Constitutionally mandated to administer and control the Philippine National Police thru policy formulation and standard setting, provision of regulatory services and administration of police benefits in collaboration with the stakeholders: Local Government Units, Criminal Justice System practitioners and mobilized community "
+" A Constitutionally mandated oversight agency that administers and controls the PNP thru the issuance of policies, formulation of plans, setting of standards, provision of regulatory services and administration of police benefits in collaboration with the stakeholders: Local Government Units, Criminal Justice System practitioners and mobilized community "